How to Fill Out Bankruptcy Schedule D: Creditors Who Have Claims Secured by Property

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-When you file for bankruptcy, you must complete a packet of forms listing your assets, debts, income, expenses, and financial transactions.
-One of these forms is Schedule D, on which you must provide information on your secured debts.
+When you file for bankruptcy, you must complete a packet of forms where you’ll list your assets, debts, income, expenses, and financial transactions.
+On one of these forms, Schedule D: Creditors Who Have Claims Secured by Property, you’ll provide information about your secured debts.

 (To learn about the other forms you must file in Chapter 7 or Chapter 13 bankruptcy, see Completing the Bankruptcy Forms.)